wallarm/product-documentation/docs/4.8/installation/kubernetes/sidecar-proxy/deployment.md

 To test that the Wallarm Sidecar operates correctly:

-1. Get the Wallarm pod details to check they have been successfully started:
+1. Get the Wallarm control plane details to check it has been successfully started:

     ```bash
     kubectl get pods -n wallarm-sidecar -l app.kubernetes.io/name=wallarm-sidecar